CodeJonesW/Wills_Blog/assets/blog-posts/learning-about-pyspark.md

 ## Conclusion 🎬

-While researching this article, I found [Jack Laskowski's writing](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/content/) to be extremely helpful.
-Tonight I made it through the basics of Apache Spark's documentation and the beginning of Jack's book - Mastering Spark SQL.
+While researching this article, I found [Jack Laskowski's writing](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/content/) to be very helpful.
+Tonight I made it through the basics of Apache Spark's documentation and the beginning of Jack's online book - Mastering Spark SQL.

 On his initial page Jack cites a quote by Flannery O'Conner - _'I write to discover what I know.'_